nfal001/sistemasjidmu/README.md

   php artisan serve
 ```

+## Features Used

+**Laravel Features used:** GuzzleHTTP

+**Javascript Features used:** moment.js, sweetalert2,

+**This Projectt is Still In Development**

 ## License

 Copyright @2022 Abdurrahman Naufal

 Sistem Masjidmu is Open-Source And Under [MIT License](https://choosealicense.com/licenses/mit/)

-## Lessons Learned

-What did you learn while building this project?
-What challenges did you face and how did you overcome them?

-## Features Used

-**Laravel Features used:** GuzzleHTTP

-**Javascript Features used:** moment.js, sweetalert2,